Breastmilk oversupply and breast engorgement: getting help

 - gags or coughs because they can’t cope with the flow of your milk.

-You might notice your breasts seem to fill quickly or feel lumpy and tight after breastfeeding.
+You might also notice that your breasts seem to fill quickly or feel lumpy and tight after breastfeeding.

-If oversupply sounds like your situation, you can try any of the following:
+If oversupply sounds like the issue, you can try any of the following:

 - Check your position and technique – our illustrated guide to breastfeeding techniques and illustrated guide to breastfeeding positions might help.
-Your baby will drain your breast better if she’s well-attached.
+Your breast drains better if baby is well-attached.

 - Express a little bit of milk if your breasts feel uncomfortable.
 But too much expressing will make more milk, so express just enough to relieve pain or discomfort.

 - Use reverse pressure softening to soften the part of the breast that your baby will attach to.
 This will make it easier for your baby to attach.